 Final Thoughts on Should I Give Up on My Dreams?

 We all feel like a failure at some point in our lives.
-We feel inadequate or as though we’re an imposter in our dream-life.
+We feel inadequate or like an imposter in our dream life.
 Wishing for something that will never come through for us.

 The key takeaway is that if your dream isn’t right for you, it can lead you to where you’re supposed to be.
 So instead of giving up, keep trying.
 But adapt each step of the way.
 Be prepared to alter your expectations.
 Be ready to embrace the unknown.